 Exploring ways to incorporate technical and leadership skills in to county job pool

 One of the greatest challenges facing veterans returning to civilian life is employment.
 The unemployment rate for veterans of the Iraq and Afghanistan conflicts has remained consistently higher than the national average.
 Many veterans return to civilian life with technical and leadership skills gained during their training and deployment that could translate well to civilian governmental jobs—with a little help.
-Councilmembers Dunn, Ferguson and Lambert want to assist veterans in translating those skills in today’s job market.
+The adopted motion focuses on assisting veterans in translating those skills in today’s job market.

 The report would evaluate existing county employment policies and practices for veterans and make recommendations on the establishment of paid and unpaid veterans internship programs.
 It would also explore the potential costs to operate the veterans internship program and possible funding sources for the paid veterans internship program.
 With the cities of San Diego and Los Angeles having similar programs in place, the proposed motion calls for an analysis of comparable veteran internship programs instituted by other governments.